Romeo Guerra: Biography

 Romeo Guerra was born on November 12, 1975, and he's the eldest son of Romeo Guerra Lemus, who was also pastor and founder of the evangelical congregation "Zion Christian Mission", and his wife Elsa Judith Lemus.

 In 1978 his parents converted to Protestantism and from 1982 his father began to lead evangelical congregations as a Pastor in Guatemala and United States, specifically in San Antonio, Texas.
 They returned to Guatemala in 1994 when Romeo Guerra (father) founded his own congregation.

 From 2013 Romeo Guerra (son) became a pastor of the church when his father retired.
 At the end of 2022 he resigned to enter politics and participate in the 2023 Guatemalan elections with the National Unity of Hope party.

 He has been member of the Guatemala Apostolic Council and was vice Chairman of the Guatemala Evangelical Alliance from 2004 to 2008.
 He was also coordinator of the Youth Commission in the Guatemala Evangelical Alliance from 2006.

 He studied at the Latin University of Theology.

-He revealed in an interview in August 2023 that he had been part of a NASA project.
+He claims in an interview in August 2023 that he had been part of a NASA project, which has been perceived to be untrue.